jescalada/pythonic-portfolio/README.md

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

-*Note: For now, the portfolio site will only work on your local machine while you have it running inside of your terminal.
-We plan to host it in the cloud in the next few weeks!*

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## Tasks
-Each of the following tasks have been completed.

-Note: Our team has ensured that we created an issue for each task, we used a new branch for each issue and made corresponding pull requests.

-### GitHub Tasks
-- [x] Create Issues for each task below
-- [x] Work on each task in a new branch
-- [x] Open a Pull Request when a task is finished to get feedback

-### Portfolio Tasks
-- [x] Add a photo of yourself to the website
-- [x] Add an "About youself" section to the website.
-- [x] Add your previous work experiences
-- [x] Add your hobbies (including images)
-- [x] Add your current/previous education
-- [x] Add a map of all the cool locations/countries you visited

-### Flask Tasks
-- [x] Get your Flask app running locally on your machine using the instructions.
-- [x] Add a template for adding multiple work experiences/education/hobbies using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
-- [x] Create a new page to display hobbies.
-- [x] Add a menu bar that dynamically displays other pages in the app

 ## Acknowledgements
 - [Google Maps API](https://developers.google.com/maps)